Mesmerizing Monaco 🇲🇨

 We've seen so many beautiful buildings in Monaco, but the one that stands out the most was the Casino de Monte-Carlo.
 This masterpiece was constructed over several years during the Belle Epoque Era, and was almost complete by the turn of the 20th Century.

 It was constructed in order to raise revenues for the government, which was then facing bankruptcy in the 1860s.
-This project was so successful that, up to now, the casino is still operating as a playground for the 'rich' and 'powerful.'
+This project was so successful that, up to now, it is still operating as a playground for the 'rich' and the 'powerful.'

 It is ironic, however, that Monegasque citizens are not allowed to play in the casino.
-As tourists, we gave the casino a try.
-It was my first time to play the casino and I was so sure I will never go to another one.
-Regardless, the casino had some of the best exteriors and interiors I've ever seen.
+As tourists, we were allowed to enter this forbidden masterpiece.
+It was my first time to play at a casino but I was so sure I will never go to another one.
+Regardless, it had some of the best exteriors and interiors I've ever seen.

-The Hotel de Paris was right across Casino de Monte-Carlo
+The Hotel de Paris right across Casino de Monte-Carlo

 Imagine hiding underneath these shrubs and flowers while someone is trying to catch you on a hot pursuit? |